SaharZarghami/Predicting-customer-churn-in-Banking-industry/README.md

-# Predicting-customer-churn-in-Banking-industry
+# Machine learning analysis for predicting customer churn in the banking industry
-## License  This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+ License  This project is licensed under the MIT License - see the ... file for details.